API

 group_seperator = GROUP_SEPERATOR, wait_second_for_new_jobs::Int = 1, loop::Bool = true, exit_num_jobs::Int = 0)

-• group_seperator: delim to split (job::Job).name to group and specific job names.
+to group and specific job names.wait_second_for_new_jobs::Int

-• exit_num_jobs::Int: exit when queue() has less than Int number of jobs.
+number of jobs.
 It is useful to ignore some jobs that are always running or recurring.

-view_update(h, w; row = 1, groups_shown::Vector{JobGroup} = JobGroup[], is_in_terminal::Bool = true, is_interactive = true, group_seperator_at_begining = Regex("^" * GROUP_SEPERATOR.pattern))
+— Functionview_update(h, w; row = 1, groups_shown::Vector{JobGroup} = JobGroup[], is_in_terminal::Bool = true, is_interactive = true, group_seperator_at_begining = Regex("^" * GROUP_SEPERATOR.pattern))

 Update the whole screen view.

-This should only be called if JobSchedulers.PROGRESS_METER == true.
+.
 Update the job's group state, which will be used in Progress Meter.

 Internal - Const/Variable